Arunachalesvara Temple: History

-During the 17th century CE, the temple along with the Thiruvannamalai town came under the dominion of the Nawab of the Carnatic.
-As the Mughal empire came to an end, the Nawab lost control of the town, with confusion and chaos ensuing after 1753.
-Subsequently, there were periods of both Hindu and Muslim stewardship of the temple, with Muraru Raya, Krishna Raya, Mrithis Ali Khan, and Burkat Ullakhan besieging the temple in succession.
-As European incursions progressed, Thiruvannamalai was attacked by French Soupries, Sambrinet, and the English Captain Stephen Smith.
-While some were repelled, others were victorious.
-The French occupied the town in 1757, and the temple along with the town came under control of the British in 1760.
-In 1790 CE, Thiruvannamalai town was captured by Tippu Sultan, who ruled from 1750–99 CE.
+During the 17th century CE, the temple came under the dominion of the Carnatic Sultanate.
+Subsequently, the temple was besieged by various rulers such as Muraru Raya, Krishna Raya, Mrithis Ali Khan, and Burkat Ullakhan in succession.
+As European incursions progressed, Tiruvannamalai was attacked by the French and the English.
+The French occupied the town in 1757, and the temple along with the town later came under control of the British in 1760.
+In 1790, it was captured by Tipu Sultan, who ruled from 1750–99 CE.
 During the first half of the 19th century, the town along with the temple came under British rule.

-From 1951, under the provision of the Hindu Religious and Charitable Endowments Act, the temple has been maintained by the Hindu Religious and Endowment Board (HR & CE) of the Government of Tamil Nadu.
+After Indian Independence, the temple has been maintained by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu since 1951.
 In 2002, the Archaeological Survey of India declared the temple a national heritage monument and took over its stewardship.
-Widespread protests and litigation with the Supreme Court of India, however, led the Archaeological Survey to cede the temple back to the Hindu Religious and Endowment Board.
+Following a litigation with the Supreme Court of India, the administration of the temple was given back to the Hindu Religious and Endowment Board.
+In the mid 20th century CE, the temple and the town were popularised in the Western World by the work of Ramana Maharshi (1879 CE–1950 CE).
+The cave where Ramana meditated is on the lower slopes of the Annamalai hills, with the Sri Ramana Ashram located further down at the foothill.